imitation-juicer/imitation-juicer.github.io/README.md

 This is the repository that contains source code for the [JUICER website](https://imitation-juicer.github.io).

-If you find JUICER useful for your work please cite:
+If you find our work useful for your work please cite:

 ```
 @article{ankile2024juicer,